-In November – after a grueling wait while remaining mail-in ballots were counted – Joe Biden was declared President-elect of the US, signaling the start of a new administration in America and the end of Trump’s presidency.
+In November – after a gruelling wait while remaining mail-in ballots were counted – Joe Biden was declared President-elect of the US, signalling the start of a new administration in America and the end of Trump’s presidency.

 Political commentators spoke of how Biden’s win induced a collective sigh of relief across the globe, with Trump’s controversial, reactionary approach to US politics soon being made to draw to an end.
 And yet, while celebrations following Trump’s defeat are understandable given the very real dangers he has posed to minority groups, it is imperative that we do not glorify Joe Biden or the Democrat administration as a whole.

 Instead, we must recognise that both Biden’s proposed policies and his track record come with their own issues and that sweeping reforms – not empty, performative actions – are necessary.
 Previous Democrat administrations, particularly the Obama/Biden era, are often romanticised among the liberal commentariat as largely progressive forces for good.
 Yet these depictions fail to acknowledge the many deeply damaging policies and processes brought into effect under these governments.

 In his role as Vice President, Joe Biden championed and contributed to the implementation of many of President Obama’s policies, including the less palatable that are often glossed over; specifically those impacting immigration.
 The Obama/Biden administration deported more people than under any other US president, with immigration removals standing at over 400,000 people per year between fiscal 2012 and 2014.

 Sweeping reforms – not empty, performative actions – are necessary.